thomaslepoix/Qucs-RFlayout/doc/tutorials/openems.md

 octave lpf.m
 ```

-You can also chose the ports you want to excite during the simulation.
-By default the first port is the only one activated.
+You can also choose the ports you want to excite during the simulation.
+By default, the first port is the only one activated.
 Keep in mind that two things :

 - In the case of a two-ports circuit like this filter, if only the port 1 is activated, only S11 and S21 will be calculated.
 - Activating multiple ports will cause the results to be totally wrong in most of the case.
 Be careful.